Road Rage is Not Acceptable in Wisconsin

 What Can You Do If You Are in a Road Rage Accident?

 A road rage accident can make you feel frustrated and disheartened.
 After all, it is an entirely preventable situation that escalates because of another driver’s negligent and reckless behaviors.
-After a road rage accident, there are things you can do to protect your legal rights and attempt to get the compensation you may need to pay for your medical bills and car repairs and compensate you for your missed work and other damages.
+After a road rage accident, there are things you can do to protect your legal rights and attempt to get the compensation you may need to pay for your medical bills and car repairs, as well as compensate you for your missed work and other damages.

 Gather Any Evidence You Can